6 Simple Ways To Calm Your Highly Sensitive Nervous System

 Meditones are binaural beats combined with contemporary ambient music.

-Binaural beats are precisely tuned frequencies of sound combined to create a humming vibration.
+When two slightly different frequencies of sound combine, they create a humming vibration.

 By creating calm brain waves with meditones, you naturally soothe your nervous system and become calm.
 Without having to do a thing.